eublockmove/ICX-AutoStaker/README.md

 ![Blockmove logo](https://i.imgur.com/eMSxYRR.png)

 This is a Bash Script automating the process of claiming I-Score (1 ICX minimum), staking and voting.
 It should be run once a day in order to gain effect of compouding and thus increasing earnings of ICX staking/voting.
 Crucial component of ICX AutoStaker is [T-Bears](https://github.com/icon-project/t-bears), tool developped by ICON Foundation which supports Linux and Mac OS.
 Therefore, ICX AutoStaker is also limited to these platforms.
+Windows 10 is supported by running Windows Subsystem for Linux.

 ## Windows 10 + Windows Subsystem for Linux
 Open PowerShell as Administrator and run: